optskug/docs/README.md

 > SecOC Key (KEY_4) **0123456789abcdef0123456789abcdef**

 Archive and don't lose the key so that you don't need to extract it again.
 Perhaps email it to yourself.

-> [!NOTE]
-> The key will change if Toyota Security Key or SecOC parts are replaced and the technician or mechanic runs an "ECU Security Key" update procedure.
-In this scenario, you'll have to re-extract and get your new key.

 Proceed to Step 5.